TBD - System Security

 Kernel level: this is the most common type and was first developed by Greg Hoglund around 1999 for Windows NT.
 They are known for their resistance to removal since they run at the same privilege level at which Anti-virus solutions run.

 Hypervisor level: these days, processors have come up with support for virtualization.
-Rootkits which use such processor specific technologies are called hyper-visor rootkits (
+Rootkits which use such processor specific technologies are called hyper-visor rootkits (blue-pill

 Bootkits are rootkits which grab the OS during the boot process itself and were introduced by Nithin Kumar and Vipin Kumar in 2007 (authors of this section).